aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ## Recommendations for using global.json files

-I have two general recomendations regarding the usage of global.json with any .NET Core project:
+I have two general recommendations regarding the usage of global.json with any .NET Core project:

 + Always add a global.json file to your projects to lock the SDK version used by the CLI.
 This will allow every project to use its own .NET Core version regardless of the default installed SDK version or the versions used in other projects.

 + Always create a global.json file before using the CLI to generate a new project.
-This way, the project scaffolding will use the .NET Core version specified in global.json when creating the inital project files.
+This way, the project scaffolding will use the .NET Core version specified in global.json when creating the initial project files.

 ## Extending the .Net Core CLI by installing .Net Core Global tools

 Global tools are NuGet packages that add features to the .NET Core CLI and are unrelated to the SDK and CLI versioning.

-You can add features to the dotnet cli by intalling global tools as documented here:
+You can add features to the dotnet cli by installing global tools as documented here:

 [https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools)